-Having acne whether severe or mild is certainly frustrating to deal with, but luckily there are many trusted skin professionals out there who specialize in treating this skin condition.
-The two most common professionals that people reach out to for this condition are estheticians like myself, and dermatologists, but the technique for each can be quite different.
-So who should you see to get rid of your acne?
-The answer really lies in which you think is the best fit for your personal belief system.
+Breakouts, whether severe or mild, are certainly frustrating to deal with.
+Luckily, though, there are many trusted skin professionals out there who specialize in treating this condition.
+The two most common professionals that people reach out to are estheticians like myself and dermatologists.
+But who should you see for your skin and how do their approaches differ?
+The answer really lies in what you think is the best fit for you.
 Let me explain.

-Recently, I had a first-time client who I gave a skin treatment to and she told me that she had battled terrible cystic acne in the chin and jawline area (those hard, sore, infected bumps under the skin that linger for weeks), and then came across this blog post that talked about how eating too much dairy might be the cause of cystic acne.
-So, as someone who gets a lot of dairy in her diet, she decided to follow my advice and cut it out for two weeks to see if there would be improvement.
-Sure enough, she didn’t get any new cysts at all.
-She had been on antibiotics several times in the past and while this did give some improvement, as soon as she went off of the pills, it would come right back.
-She was absolutely ecstatic that cutting out dairy (even though she loves cheese and yogurt) cured her of acne cysts.
-A few months later, she went to see her dermatologist to get her annual skin cancer screening check and mentioned to him that she had cut out dairy and her cysts completely disappeared for which he replied, “No, that can’t be, foods have no effect on your skin, that’s just a myth.”
-She certainly didn’t believe this, so she shared this story with me and it got me thinking about how completely different the approach can be that as an esthetician, I take when treating acne clients versus a dermatologist.
+Recently, I had a first-time client who told me that she had battled terrible cystic breakouts in the chin and jawline area (those hard, sore, infected bumps that linger under the skin for weeks).
+She came across this blog post that talked about how dairy might exacerbate cystic breakouts.
+She decided to follow my advice and cut out dairy for two weeks to see if there would be an improvement.
+Sure enough, she didn’t get any new breakouts.
+She had been on antibiotics several times in the past and while this did offer some improvement, the breakouts would come right back after she stopped taking them.
+She was absolutely ecstatic.

-If you’re battling with severe acne breakouts, I suggest you schedule a consultation with:
+If you’re struggling with severe breakouts, I recommend you schedule a consultation with the following professionals: